 Introduction to Internship - A step-by-step Guide

-We welcome and encourage you to contact the CTIP office at any point to discuss your interest and any questions you may have.
+We welcome and encourage you to contact our office at any point to discuss your interest and any questions you may have.

 An intern is a student who is enrolled in a teacher credential program, who has met the state requirements to become an intern, has found a teaching job in their subject area and has been hired as a teacher by a CSUMB partner district.
-An intern is generally paid like a regular teacher while obtaining a teaching credential.
+After applying for the intern credential, an intern is generally paid like a regular teacher while obtaining a teaching credential.

 The Multiple Subject, Single Subject, and Ed Specialist (Special Education) programs offer internship pathways.
 CSUMB is currently approved to offer the following intern credentials: Multiple Subject, Single Subject Math, Science, Social Science, English, Spanish, Japanese, and Special Education Mild Moderate and Moderate Severe.